Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Discussion

 \section{Discussion}

 In this paper our goal was to explore the interaction of closed and open magnetic field (and associated plasma) under generic conditions on the Sun.
 That is, we are interested not in the rare, large eruptions from the closed field, but rather in the quiescent behaviour driven by the continual sub-surface convective flows.
 In order to extend previous studies of interchange reconnection -- and in particular to enable closer connections to be made to the observations -- we have included in our model a chromospheric layer, as well as field-aligned thermal conduction, radiative losses, and empirical heating functions.
-With these physical effects included, we obtain a quasi-steady state with an outflowing wind in which the plasma in the closed-field region is both hotter (by a range of 1.40--1.72) and denser (by a factor of $\approx$ 8) than in the adjacent open field, broadly consistent with observations.
+With these physical effects included, we obtain a quasi-steady state with an outflowing wind in which the plasma in the closed-field region is both hotter (by a factor of 1.40--1.72) and denser (by a factor of $\approx$ 8) than in the adjacent open field, broadly consistent with observations.
 As such, when magnetic flux changes connectivity from closed to open during the simulations, the hot, dense plasma can expand into the cooler, more tenuous surroundings along the newly open flux tube.

 Even in the absence of any boundary driving, both the helmet streamer and pseudostreamer show an ongoing, periodic dynamics.
-For the helmet streamer this is expected based on numerous previous studies, but for the pseudostreamer we speculate that the dynamics are generated/maintained by the plasma thermodynamics in the closed field.
-As such, it will be of interest in future to explore whether this behaviour survives when different heating functions are employed, for different sizes of pseudostreamer, in three dimensions, etc. In both cases, the dynamics become more pronounced when boundary shearing is introduced to mimic the effects of supergranular driving.
+For the helmet streamer this is expected based on numerous previous studies, but for the pseudostreamer, we speculate that the dynamics are generated/maintained by the plasma thermodynamics in the closed field, and have thus not been observed before in simulations employing a simplified treatment of the thermodynamics.
+As such, it will be of interest in future to explore whether this behaviour survives when different heating functions are used, for different sizes of pseudostreamer, in three dimensions, etc. For both the helmet streamer and pseudostreamer, the dynamics become more pronounced when boundary shearing is introduced to mimic the effects of supergranular driving.